-This category receives a weight of 4, with points awarded based on a selected year for funding; the selected year may be the Airport Sponsor's proposed year to construct the project, or may be a different year (project moved forward or delayed) if determined by the Division or Wyoming Aeronautics Commission to be advantageous based on available funds or other budgeting or programming analyses.
+This category receives a weight of 4, with points awarded based on a selected year for funding.
+The selected year may be the Airport Sponsor's proposed year to construct the project, or may be a different year.
+The project may be moved forward or delayed, if determined by the Division or Wyoming Aeronautics Commission to be advantageous based on available funds or other budgeting or programming analyses.